NexPlayer/Android-SDK/advanced.md

 Caption data includes attributes such as **bold** anditalics.

-Normally, the caption renderer displays each character in normal, **bold** oritalicsbased on the attributes included in the caption data.
+Normally, the caption renderer displays each character in normal, **bold** or *italics* based on the attributes included in the caption data.

 However in some cases (such as for users with visual impairment) it may be desirable to force the use of **bold** text.